cunnie/docs/backup_vcenter_to_s3.md

 ### Footnotes
 <a name="s3_prices"><sup>1</sup></a> At the time of this writing, Amazon charges [$0.03 per GB per month](http://aws.amazon.com/s3/pricing/).
 Our current vCenter's databases size is 191MB, and thirty copies (one each day) works out to 2.4GB, which is less than 18 cents per month.
 Annual cost? $2.07.

+<a name="cron.daily"><sup>2</sup></a> Originally we attempted to use a symbolic link in `/etc/cron.daily` to our backup script; however, we discovered that solution to be sub-optimal: the time that our backup script was kicked off was non-deterministic, which meant it could (and did) kick off during work hours, causing disruption to our developers.

 ### Acknowledgements
 Much of this blog post was based on internal Cloud Foundry documentation.